CCMiResearch/DasContract/README.md

 ## Authors
 This project is created as part of Marek Skotnica's PhD thesis and research.

-Contributors: Jan Frait, Jan Klicpera, Martin Drozdík, and Ondřej Šelder.
+Contributors: Jan Frait, Jan Klicpera, Martin Drozdík, Ondřej Šelder, and Petr Ančinec.